voidlizard/fixme/README.md

   1. The indentation of the following line is lesser, than in this fixmie

-All of thouse are WIP, and little bit buzzy.
+All of thouse are WIP, and little bit fuzzy.

 ## Known bugs